tobychui/arozos/README.md

 ## WebApp Development

-See [examples](examples/) folder for more details.
+See [documentation](//docs.arozos.com) folder for more details.

 ## Other Resources

-If you are looking for other WebApps (Installed via System Setting) or subservices (Require SSH login to install, for OEM only), please take a look at our collections over here: https://github.com/aroz-online/WebApp-and-Subservice-Index
+If you are looking for other WebApps (Installed via System Setting) or subservices (for OEM), please take a look at our collections over here: https://github.com/aroz-online/WebApp-and-Subservice-Index

 ## Community / Q&A